 Tell It Straight, But Don’t Volunteer Details

-You’ll lose your kid in 5 seconds if you try to fluff the bad news about Grandpa with existential embellishments, so get to the heart of the matter — just do it with heart.
-“We really feel like it’s important for kids to understand (A) What death means, and (B) what caused the death to happen,” says Macfarlane.
+You’ll lose your kid in five seconds if you try to fluff the bad news about Grandpa with existential embellishments, so get to the heart of the matter — just do it with heart.
+“We really feel like it’s important for kids to understand (a) What death means, and (b) what caused the death to happen,” says Macfarlane.
 Presenting facts will keep their mind from running rampant with speculation that makes a difficult situation even worse.

 Not beating around the bush is still key, even if the truth is particularly gruesome or scary — you just need to follow your kid’s lead.
 “Kids don’t need to know all of the details right there on their very first day, but when they’re ready to ask for the details, they will,” she says.
 “And that’s when they need to be answered honestly.”
 This could take minutes or it could take years; be prepared for minutes (even if you’re praying for years).

 Sign up for the Fatherly newsletter to get expert advice about fitness, gear, travel, style, parenting, and more in your inbox.

 Don’t Play The “In A Better Place” Card